willymcallister/willymcallister.github.io/_topics/topic-ac-special.md

 comments: true
 ---

-When signals are sine waves we introduce new units suited to the task of understanding they move through systems.
+When signals are sine waves we introduce new units suited to the task of understanding how they move through systems.

 ----